xichen715/Schedule_Management_System/README.md

 - #### Members
   - Harry(p2211355):
     - Role: project manager, software designer and software maintainer
-    - Responsibility:mainly determine the type of software and corresponding functions, write the source code for each of the function to make sure the software can work well and add relevant functions to the software to maintain its normal operation
+    - Responsibility: mainly determine the type of software and corresponding functions, write the source code for each of the function to make sure the software can work well and add relevant functions to the software to maintain its normal operation
     - Portion:
       1. complete part of source code
       2. complete some parts in the readme file